themarshallproject/dhs_immigration_detention/README.md

 We were able to gather an almost complete set of data describing the growth of the detention system.
 For the years 1997 to 2000, we were only able to acquire partial data.

-It is important to note that we calculated the Average Daily Population (ADP) from years 1979 to 1993 using formulas in the INS statistical yearbook. and confirmed by the Department of Homeland Security.
+It is important to note that we calculated the Average Daily Population (ADP) from years 1979 to 1993 using formulas in the INS statistical yearbook that were then confirmed by the Department of Homeland Security.

 For those years, ADP was calculated by dividing the total number of days that all detainees spent in detention in a given fiscal year by the number of days in that fiscal year.
 These were referred to by the INS as "mandays" or "detention days."
 For leap years, we divided by 366.
 For the rest, we divided by 365.